ButItWorkz/SolenyaIntegrityEngine/README.md

 * **Heuristic Expansion:** Enhancing the native byte-sequence scanning to detect newer evasion vectors.

 ## Development Transparency
-This project was developed through a collaborative effort between a human Security Architect and a Large Language Model (Google Gemini).
+This project was developed through a collaborative effort between a human Security Architect and an A.I.
+LLM (Large Language Model).

 * **Human Contribution:** The human architect defined the strategic requirements, designed the event-driven (Event ID 4657) architecture, identified logical flaws (such as transient amnesia and argument-hijacking evasion vectors), and directed the integration of contextual triage workflows (AlienVault OTX, MITRE ATT&CK mapping).
 * **AI Contribution:** The AI generated the underlying PowerShell and JavaScript code, implemented the asynchronous `.NET` threading models, structured the in-memory database logic, engineered the DPAPI credential wrapping, and developed the responsive front-end dashboard including dynamic filtering and multi-format data extraction.